mediadesain/iJul/README.md

 # iJul Simple Page
-This is Sample Web Page with Drupal 7 with Bootsrap Framework.
+This is Sample Web Page with Drupal 7 & Bootsrap Framework.

 SQL Database inlude on database folder